 This is the fundamental reason why adoption of any 'as a service' product means a change in operations for your organization.
 For ongoing success with Office 365, you will need a good understanding of your inventory, its dependencies, and how any change might impact it.
 Think about how quickly you could shift from Office 2013 to Office 2016 today.
 Even a major patch to your existing version of Office would probably involve a significant project and testing effort.

-When Microsoft launched the newest (and last edition) of its Operating System, Windows 10, it touted it as an OS-as-a-Service — in other words: from now on, depending on which service branch you are on, you will receive all security updates and feature upgrades as soon as they are available, or at least within a clearly defined timeframe.
+When Microsoft launched the newest (and last edition) of its Operating System, Windows 10, it touted it as an OS-as-a-Service — in other words: from now on, depending on which service channel option you choose, you will receive all security updates and feature upgrades as soon as they are available, or at least within a clearly defined timeframe.

-While Windows 10 can never be under the same level of control as the central Office 365 platform, the methodology behind the new Windows 10 service branching concept is pushing hard towards an Evergreen Operating System installed base.
+While Windows 10 can never be under the same level of control as the central Office 365 platform, the methodology behind the new Windows 10 servicing model is pushing hard towards an Evergreen Operating System installed base.
 No more big-bang migrations!
 And since all updates and upgrades are cumulative, you are able to bring any PC or device up to date instantly.

 But what does this mean for Evergreen IT?